ArjenZwep/PythonProjects/README.md

 FirstProject: Applying the basics of python.
 What i learned: <b>Loops, Variables, Object types, input</b>

 EditCSV: Manipulating a CSV datafile.
-What i learned: Loading, editing and saving CSV files
+What i learned: </b<Loading, editing and saving CSV files</b>

 WikipediaScrape: Scraping the amsterdam page of wikipedia and loading some of the data.
-What i learned: Webscraping
+What i learned: <b>Webscraping</b>

 RedditApi: Loading in comments from reddit using the API and analyzing some of the data.
-What i learned: Connecting and loading data through API's
+What i learned: <b>Connecting and loading data through API's</b>

 WebScrapingBeautifulSoup: Scraping my old workplace website with beautifulsoup.
-What i learned: Webscraping with beautifulsoup
+What i learned: <b>Scraping with beautifulsoup</b>

 ExploreData : Analysing daily steps data to find correlations.
-What i learned: analyzing data, cleaning data, Matplotlib, seaborn, pandas
+What i learned: <b>analyzing data, cleaning data, Matplotlib, seaborn, pandas</b>

 LinairReg : Predicting shares in social data.
-What i learned: Multipile linair reggresion, SKlearn, Scipy
+What i learned: <b>Multipile linair reggresion, SKlearn, Scipy</b>

 Supervised : Prediction fifa position in fifa player data.
-What i learned: Random forest model
+What i learned: <b>Random forest model</b>

 Unsupervised : Grouping humor types based on jokes data.
-What i learned: K-mean model
+What i learned: <b>K-mean model</b>

 TextMining : Scraping Speakerphone reviews from amazon and using NLP to predict wether reviews are positive or negative.
-What i learned: Scraping through LXML, Vectorizing and encoding, Bag of words model, Naive bayes model
+What i learned: <b>Scraping through LXML, Vectorizing and encoding, Bag of words model, Naive bayes model</b>

 LearningNeural : Predicting which type of clothing based on pictures.
-What i learned: ANN, Tensorflow, Keras
+What i learned: <b>ANN, Tensorflow, Keras</b>

 Pokeproject : Building a pokemon text game.
-What i learned: Object-oriented programming
+What i learned: <b>Object-oriented programming</b>

 Currently learning : Flask
 Wanting to learn : Dash, Django